oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/5-transform-data.md

 Estimated Time: 25 minutes

-Watch the video below for a quick walk through of the lab.
+Watch the video below for a quick walkthrough of the lab.
 [](youtube:youtubeid)

 ## Objectives